joaobcampos/neural_network_example_1/README.md

 ![derivative_activation_functions](/assets/images/sec_2_2.png)

 As you can see, you obtain the derivative of each function as a function of itself.
 You may have noticed the index in the softmax function.
 These activation functions will be applied to each element of a vector.
-While the sigmoid or the hyperbolic functions only take into consideration the vector itself, the softmax function takes into account all the elements of the vector.
+While the sigmoid or the hyperbolic functions are applied to each element only, the softmax function takes into account all the elements of the vector when applied to a single element.
 Although these are the activation functions considered in this post, we have many others: the ReLU [6], [7], the sinusoid, the softplus or the identity used in [8].

 ## Purpose of a network: Learn from data
 The two previous sections described the elements of a neural network.
 The knots and bolts of the device.
 However, this tells us nothing about its purpose, and its purpose is to learn from data.
 For that we need a set of input/output pairs.